Amplitude Healthcare Acquisition (NASDAQ:AMHC) Trading Down 2.3%

 Amplitude Healthcare Acquisition Co.
-(NASDAQ:AMHC) shares fell 2.3% during mid-day trading on Thursday .
-The company traded as low as $10.01 and last traded at $10.01.
-75,075 shares were traded during trading, an increase of 36% from the average session volume of 55,007 shares.
+(NASDAQ:AMHC)’s share price dropped 2.3% during mid-day trading on Thursday .
+The stock traded as low as $10.01 and last traded at $10.01.
+Approximately 75,075 shares were traded during trading, an increase of 36% from the average daily volume of 55,007 shares.
 The stock had previously closed at $10.25.

 Amplitude Healthcare Acquisition Corporation does not have significant operations.
 It intends to acquire assets and businesses through a merger, share exchange, share purchase, reorganization, or similar business combination with one or more businesses in the healthcare or healthcare related industries.